solislemuslab/solislemuslab.github.io/pages/talks.md

 ## <a name="zoominario"></a>El Zoominario FAQ

 **What is El Zoominario?**
 It is a seminar series of scientific short talks given by Latinx in STEM.
-The talks are meant to be accessible to people of any field (as opposed to e.g. microbiologists giving a talk that only other microbiologists can understand)
+The goal is to increase visibility of Latinx people in STEM and inspire the next generation of Latinx scientists.
+The talks are meant to be accessible to the general audience.

 **What is the format of the talks?**
 The talks are 15-20 minutes long of a scientific topic explained in accessible terms to a broad audience.
 At the end of the talk, the speaker chooses to share interesting facts about their Latinx culture

 **How can I watch?**
-Currently, live attendance is restricted to students at UW-Madison.
+Currently, live attendance is restricted to people at UW-Madison and close collaborators.
 Anybody can watch the recorded talks in the [youtube channel](https://www.youtube.com/playlist?list=PL1AfUDnwvYbOA9rfrvyA2nR9SR0VYbklx)

 **I am at UW-Madison, how can I watch the talks live?**
 You need to join the UW google group "el-zoominario" (or email me) to be added to the mailing list.
 Emails to the group will contain login information